Middle Fork Salmon River in Idaho

 60.0

 Camas Creek enters on the right.
-Campsite.
+Campsite is hard to reach at low flows.
 A trail leads upstream.

 61.0

-Johnny Walker, an excellent campsite on the left.
+Johnny Walker, a good campsite on the left.
 Shortly downstream on the right is Kaufman's Cave, home to a miner.
 Some ways below that on the left is an excellent pictograph cave.

 63.8